folio-org/okapi/doc/guide.md

 up permissions that may have been introduced in some older version of the module, and are no longer used.

-For the [specifics](#web-service), see under `.../okapi/okapi-core/src/main/raml/raml-util` the files `ramls/tenant.raml` and `schemas/tenantAttributes.schema`.
-The
-okapi-test-header-module has a very trivial implementation of this, and the moduleTest shows a module Descriptor that defines this interface.
+The okapi-test-header-module has a very trivial implementation of this, and the moduleTest shows a module Descriptor that defines this interface.